ericrector/Room-Logger/README.md

 Details at soon to come...

+# Next steps

-# Next steps are to use
+The next steps are to use:

 - Use Go for the sevice instead of java.
 - Use Spring Boot, GraphQL and Highcharts to access and visualize the data.